Residential, Light Commercial & Retrofit Double Glazing

 Can broken glass be replaced the same day?

-Broken windows should be addressed as soon as possible.
+Annealed and many types of laminated safety glass can be replaced the same day.
+Broken glass poses safety risks, reduces security, and compromises weather-tightness.
 Even small cracks can worsen quickly in Wellington’s wind and weather.
-Broken glass also poses safety risks, reduces security, and compromises weather-tightness.
 We aim to complete most repairs within 1–3 days, depending on glass type and availability.
+Double-glazing units and toughened safety glass needs to be precisely measured and then manufactured before it can be replaced, which takes a few days longer.
 Timeframes are indicative only and not guaranteed.

 How long does it take to replace double-glazed glass?